chrtsam/cards-web-api/README.md

 - Add unit tests
 - Add more integration tests
 - Increase the operators support in the search
+- Containarize the application, so no need of java and maven depndencies are needed
 - Improve indexing (maybe some database design changes)
 - Improve Documentation
 - Version resources by using ETags